-In cleared cases of money laundering under the Act on Punishment of Organized Crimes in 2022, there were 103 cases related to foreign visitors to Japan, representing 14.5% of all cases.
-They consisted of 69 cases of concealment of criminal proceeds and 34 cases of receipt of criminal proceeds.
+In cleared cases of money laundering under the Act on Punishment of Organized Crimes in 2023, there were 93 cases related to foreign visitors to Japan, representing 10.5% of all cases.
+They consisted of 67 cases of concealment of criminal proceeds and 26 cases of receipt of criminal proceeds.

-With regard to the predicate offences of the cases of money laundering related to foreign visitors to Japan, there were 36 fraud cases as the highest, 35 theft cases, 11 cases of computer fraud, and 6 violations of the Immigration Control and Refugee Recognition Act.
+With regard to the predicate offences of the cases of money laundering related to foreign visitors to Japan, there were 46 cases of fraud, the category accounting for the highest number of cases, followed by 27 theft cases, 10 cases of computer fraud, and 5 violations of the Immigration Control and Refugee Recognition Act.
 It can be seen that criminals of foreign nationalities operating in Japan use various methods to carry out money laundering, including the use of bank accounts in Japan opened in the names of other people when obtaining criminal proceeds, the use of someone else's illegally obtained electronic payment code, and the purchase of stolen goods, etc.